-We evaluate each benchmark with problem sizes from the smallest (S) to the largest problem size that fits on each available device, as specified in Table II.
-Figure 4 shows a performance comparison of automatic scheduling performed by MultiCL with manual round-robin techniques as the baseline.
+We evaluate each benchmark with problem sizes from the smallest (S) to the largest problem size that fits on each available device, as specified in Table 2.
+Fig. 4 shows a performance comparison of automatic scheduling performed by MultiCL with manual round-robin techniques as the baseline.
 The benchmark class in the figure denotes the largest problem size for that application that could fit on the device memories, and each benchmark uses four command queues.
-One can schedule four queues among three devices (2 GPUs and 1 CPU) in 3^4 ways, but for our demonstration purpose we showcase a few explicit schedules that we consider are more likely to be explored by users: (1) CPU-only assigns all four command queues to the CPU; (2) GPU-only assigns all four command queues to one of the GPUs; (3) round-robin (GPUs) assigns two queues each to the two GPUs; (4) round-robin #1 assigns two queues to one GPU, one queue to the other GPU, and one queue to the CPU; and (5) round-robin #2 assigns two queues to the CPU and one queue to each GPU.
-Since five benchmarks perform better on the CPU and EP works best on the GPU, we consider some of the above five schedules to form the best and worst queue-device mappings and expect the MultiCL scheduler to automatically find the best queuedevice mapping.
+One can schedule four queues among three devices (2 GPUs and 1 CPU) in 3 ways, but for our demonstration purpose we showcase five explicit schedules that we consider are likely to be explored by users: (1) CPU-only assigns all four command queues to the CPU; (2) GPU-only assigns all four command queues to one of the GPUs; (3) round-robin (GPUs) assigns two queues each to the two GPUs; (4) round-robin #1 assigns two queues to one GPU, one queue to the other GPU, and one queue to the CPU; and (5) round-robin #2 assigns two queues to the CPU and one queue to each GPU.
+Since five benchmarks perform

-Fig. 4: Performance overview of SNU-NPB-MD for manual and our automatic scheduling.
+Fig. 4.
+Performance overview of SNU-NPB-MD for manual and our automatic scheduling.
 Number of command queues: 4; available devices: 1 CPU and 2 GPUs.

-Fig. 5: Distribution of SNU-NPB-MD kernels to devices for manual and MultiCL's automatic scheduling.
+Fig. 5.
+Distribution of SNU-NPB-MD kernels to devices for manual and MultiCL's automatic scheduling.
 Number of command queues: 4; available devices: 1 CPU and 2 GPUs.